PDF417/pdf417-ios/Transition guide.md

+## Transition to 5.0.1

+- No backwards incompatible changes.
+See Release notes for new features.

 ## Transition to 5.0.0

 - `PPCameraCoordinator` now assumes the role of `PPCoordinator`.
 If you do not use your own camera management or Direct API you can rename all instances of `PPCoordinator` to `PPCameraCoordinator`